zueskalare/rss_auto_reader/README.md

 The HTTP API will be exposed on the port configured by `API_PORT` (default 8000).

-## Web Interface

-A simple built-in web UI is available for managing RSS feeds and user interests.
-Once the service is running (locally or via Docker Compose), browse to:

-- `/web/feeds` to add, view, and remove feeds.
-- `/web/users` to add, view, and remove users and their interest filters.

 ## Gradio Admin UI

-In addition to the Flask-based web UI and HTTP API, a Gradio-based admin interface is available for viewing articles, managing feeds, and configuring user webhooks.
+The Gradio-based admin interface is available for viewing articles, managing feeds, and configuring user webhooks.
 It starts automatically on application startup and listens on port configured by `UI_PORT` (default 7860).

 Browse to `http://localhost:${UI_PORT:-7860}/` to access the Gradio Admin UI.